Troop Support workforce encouraged to wear teal on Tuesdays in July

+When COVID-19 hit, resulting at stay-at-home orders and maximum telework for the Defense Logistics Agency Troop Support, the workforce was not available to participate in annual events like an installation-wide walk or a group photo of participants wearing teal t-shirts and denim.

-The Defense Logistics Agency Sexual Assault Prevention and Response program is launching an awareness and prevention campaign featuring events that would have been held during SAAPM, with a theme and hashtag of “Not Just April.”
-The events, which employees can participate in whether they are in the office or teleworking, start in July with Teal Tuesdays.
+The DLA Sexual Assault Prevention and Response program is launching a three-month awareness and prevention campaign featuring events that would have been held during SAAPM, with a theme and hashtag of “Not Just April.”
+The events, which employees can participate in whether they are in the office or teleworking, start this month with Teal Tuesdays.

+“The intent of hashtag Not Just April is to stress the importance of sexual assault awareness, education, and prevention being a year-round responsibility,” said Gina Ingrao, DLA Troop Support’s new Sexual Assault Response Coordinator, who came on board in April.
+“By participating in Teal Tuesdays this July, employees are supporting sexual assault survivors and helping to bring awareness about sexual violence.”

+Ingrao is asking the workforce to participate in Teal Tuesdays by wearing teal clothes, showing off teal accessories or wearing a teal ribbon and share the photos.
+Employees can also submit photos of their children’s teal sidewalk chalk drawings, she said.

 |Date Taken: